hugogirard/apimPrivateVnet/README.md

 First step is to **Fork** this repository.

-Here the tool you need installed on your machine.
+Here the tool you need to installe on your machine.

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)